Want to be involved in shaping health & social care services in Oldham?

 - Information about our Public Meetings (such as the Annual General Meeting)

-Engaging at depth
+Engaging at Depth

 To understand what is important to them and how they would like to be engaged.
 Targeted groups include young Asian men, remote Saddleworth villages, white working class communities and people with learning disabilities.
 We are planning on working with the Polish and African communities.

-Tell us your story!
+Tell us about your experience

 Join the Patient Participation Group (PPG) Network

-The Network have Co-Produced a toolkit aiming to support more PPG's to become patient led, this year they will be working within the newly forming clusters to ensure patient voice is heard.
+The Network is keen to meet with newly formed patient groups and also those which are currently led by practice staff but want to move into patient leadership.
+During 2018, the Network had guest speakers from the Lead School Governor, Cluster Business Leads and training on using social media to increase patient participation.
+The Network have Co-produced a toolkit aiming to support more PPG's to become patient led, this year they will be working within the newly forming clusters to ensure patient voice is heard.

 Get social with us!